BrianSeong99/Agglayer_v0.3FEP/README.md

 Proof of Settlement is a fundamental concept in Agglayer that ensures the security and validity of cross-chain operations.
 Think of it as a comprehensive verification system that works in two layers:

-1. **Internal Settlement Verification(ZK Proof)**: This layer verifies that each chain's internal state transitions are valid.
+1. **Internal Settlement Verification(Validity Proof)**: This layer verifies that each chain's internal state transitions are valid.
 It's like checking that all transactions within a chain are properly executed and the chain's state is consistent.
-This is done via ZK Proof: A detailed verification of every operation in the chain, and other verification type can be added in the future.
+This is done via Validity Proof: A detailed verification of every operation in the chain, and other verification type can be added in the future.

 2. **Cross-Chain Settlement Verification(Aggchain Proof & Pessimistic Proof)**: This layer verifies that cross-chain operations (like asset transfers between chains) are valid.
 It ensures that when assets move between chains, the operations are atomic and secure.